Table of Content

 - Menopausal Anxiety: Menopause, like puberty, involves significant hormonal changes and can predispose women to anxiety, particularly those experiencing symptoms like hot flashes and insomnia.
 Hormone therapy may offer relief in some cases.

-Why is Anxiety Common in Women?
+Why is Anxiety in Women More Common?

-Hormones are believed to play a pivotal role in these gender disparities.
-Oestrogen fluctuations during various life stages, along with consistently lower testosterone levels in women, contribute to this susceptibility.
+Hormonal factors play a critical role in these differences.
+Oestrogen fluctuations during key life stages, along with consistently lower testosterone levels in women, contribute to their increased susceptibility.
+Furthermore, the impact of stress—often tied to traumatic experiences—affects women disproportionately, leaving them more vulnerable to anxiety disorders, particularly PTSD.

 What Causes Anxiety in Women?